-Keyed commercial door locks are ones that can be opened (or locked) using a key.
+Keyed commercial door locks are ones that open and lock using a key.
 Many businesses still employ these locks because they are more secure.

-Deadbolt locks have been the standard for commercial security for decades, thanks to their design’s effectiveness and simplicity that have not changed much over the years.
+Deadbolt locks have been the standard for commercial security for decades.
+Thanks to their design’s effectiveness and simplicity, they have not changed much over the years.
 Deadbolts are necessary if you want to keep burglars and intruders out.
-Reliable, well-made deadbolt locks should be installed on nearly every outside door in your facility.
-You can also put them on doors leading to sensitive places like file rooms or chemical storage closets.
+You can install well-made deadbolt locks on nearly every outside door in your facility.
+You can also put them on doors leading to important locations like file rooms or chemical storage closets.

-Lever locksets are far more user-friendly than standard doorknobs.
+Lever locksets are far more user-friendly than standard door knobs.
 Customers and employees appreciate the lever design because it does not require twisting a knob to open.
 Lever locksets are especially easier to open in an emergency.
 Leversets are simple to install and also look terrific.
-Our two-key leverset kits are ideal for use in private offices, storerooms, and hallways.
+Our two-key leverset kits are ideal for private offices, storerooms, and hallways.

 Mortise locks are very common in commercial applications due to their resistance to forced entry.
-They utilize a commercial door strike plate with the deadbolt inside the lock body, making it more challenging to open without a key.
-Mortise locks are extremely durable and adaptable to a variety of industries and applications, but installation requires a wide pocket inside the door because of its body and cylinder.
-A competent commercial locksmith should always install mortise locks.
+They utilize a commercial door strike plate with a deadbolt inside the lock body.
+That makes them more challenging to open without a key.
+Mortise locks are extremely durable and adaptable to various industries and applications.
+However, installation requires a wide pocket inside the door because of its body and cylinder.
+Therefore, a competent commercial locksmith should always install mortise locks.

 Keyless Commercial Door Locks

-Advanced security commercial keyless door locks are highly prevalent these days, and they come in a variety of types and designs.
+Advanced security commercial keyless door locks are commonplace these days and come in various types and designs.

 Electronic Keypad Door Lock

 To unlock a commercial keypad door lock, users must enter a code on the keypad.
-Keypad door locks can be configured with a single PIN code for all users or separate PIN codes for each user, making it the preferred choice for high-security facilities.
+You can configure keypad door locks with a single PIN code for all users.
+Alternatively, you can opt for different PIN codes for each user, making it the better option for high-security facilities.
 Commercial keypad door locks are frequently used with a keyed entry or deadbolt.
 This type of lock can come with a mechanical keypad or a backlit touchscreen keypad.

 Smart Door Lock

-Commercial smart locks are electromechanical devices that use signals from wireless systems and cryptographic keys to execute locking and unlocking functions.
-Commercial smart locks, which are usually Wi-Fi or Bluetooth equipped, provide the added benefit of being able to employ virtual keys such as RFID cards and fobs and can be opened with a mobile phone app.
+Commercial smart locks use signals from wireless systems and cryptographic keys to execute locking and unlocking functions.
+Commercial smart locks are usually Wi-Fi or Bluetooth-equipped.
+They provide the extra benefit of virtual keys such as RFID cards and fobs.
+Furthermore, they also open and lock with a mobile phone app.

 Biometric Door Lock

 Biometric door locks employ fingerprint scanners, facial recognition technologies, and retina scans to provide access to users.
-These locks are typically installed in spaces that store expensive equipment, sensitive data, trade secrets, or regulated substances, such as a hospital, financial building, or laboratory.
-These locks may be used in combination with a deadlocking latch bolt to provide an extra layer of security.
+These locks are ideal for spaces that store expensive equipment, sensitive data, trade secrets, or regulated substances.
+You can certainly find them in hospitals, financial buildings, or laboratories.
+In addition, you can combine these locks with a deadlocking latch bolt to provide an extra layer of security.

 With our team of highly trained locksmith Los Angeles specialists, Kardo Locksmith offers the best commercial locksmith service in L.A. and the surrounding areas.
-We install all types and brands of commercial door locks, as well as master key systems and access control.
+We install all types and brands of commercial door locks, master key systems, and access control systems.
 Call us at (323) 999-2036 to learn more about our services.